cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 When you run `cf push` interactively, it prompts you to supply a subdomain and domain for the application.
 In the example dialog below, note that:

-- The options for subdomain are “myapp,” the value supplied earlier in the dialog for application name, and “none”.
+- The options for subdomain are "myapp," the value supplied earlier in the dialog for application name, and "none".
 You can also enter a string at the prompt.
-- The options for domain are (1) `example.com`, the default domain for this example Cloud Foundry instance, (2) `example.org`, a custom domain previously mapped to the space, and (3) “none”.
+- The options for domain are (1) `example.com`, the default domain for this example Cloud Foundry instance, (2) `example.org`, a custom domain previously mapped to the space, and (3) "none".

 The route created for the application as a result of the selections made below is: